 Figure S5.
-Effect sizes of each feature across five languages using the pilot data as in figure 5 with additional features.
+Effect sizes of each feature across five languages using the pilot data as in figure 5 with additional exploratory features.
+Green-colored diamonds and two-sided confidence intervals are used for the features that hypotheses are not specified.

-The summary of the additional features which will be examined in the exploratory analysis is as follows.
+The summary of the additional features that will be examined in the exploratory analysis is as follows.

 Rhythmic regularity (IOI ratio (Roeske et al., 2020) deviation) [dimensionless],